ralph-mcardell/sh-utils/doc/dict.md

 separator control characters: FS, GS, RS and US.
 Hence entry key and value strings cannot contain these values.

-Dicts can be nested, one dict as an entry value value in another.
+Dicts can be nested, one dict as an entry value of another.

 ### Simple dict functions